1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

 Yes, those Hallows.

-Albus and Gellert both went Hallows-mad some time around 1899, and neither one of them ever really got over it.
-And although I rather think that the continuing search for the Stone and the Cloak were still definitely on his agenda, I suspect that by the time the Marauder cohort started at Hogwarts, Albus had thoroughly checked out all of the leads that Gellert had turned over to him in 1945, as far as he possibly could, and had come to a standstill.
+Albus and Gellert went collectively Hallows-mad some time around 1899, and neither one of them ever really got over it.
+And, although I rather think that the continuing search for the Stone and the Cloak were still definitely on his agenda, I suspect that by the time the Marauder cohort started at Hogwarts, Albus had thoroughly checked out all of the leads that Gellert had turned over to him in 1945, as far as he possibly could, and had come to a standstill.

 We were given no hint of what age James was when he first brought the Cloak to school with him.
 I tend to doubt that his father handed it over to him in first year.
-But if Sirius Black is to be believed (which is always debatable), James Potter’s invisibility cloak was a factor for more than one of their Hogwarts years.
+But if Sirius Black is to be believed (which is always risky), James Potter’s invisibility cloak was a factor for more than one of their Hogwarts years.